Nazuna-io/notebook-cat/README.md

 - NotebookLM is essentially a Retrieval-Augmented Generation (RAG) tool that will decompose sources into embeddings.
 Concatenating or grouping files should not affect accuracy significantly
 - There could be minor trade-offs with citations and synthesis

+## Known Issues

+- **NotebookLM Upload Inconsistency**: When uploading multiple large files to NotebookLM at once, some files may fail to process.
+This appears to be a limitation on Google's side (possibly related to timeouts or resource constraints).
+If this happens, you can successfully upload the problematic files individually.
+Reducing the word limit per file (e.g., from 380K to 350K words) may change which files fail, but doesn't necessarily fix the issue.

 ## Requirements
 - Python 3.10 or 3.11 works best.
 It's recommended to create a Python or conda virtual environment, but not necessary
 - Pytest is the only dependency